thejoshwolfe/git-vendor/README.md

     - [x] Pinning content to a specific tag with `--pin-to-tag`.
 In this mode, the third-party server is assumed to never update the ref, and is not queried in the typical case.
     - [x] Pinning content to a specific commit with `--pin-to-commit`.
     - [x] Hypothetical untested support for repos using sha256 instead of sha1.
-    - [ ] Support for remotes that don't have the `allow-tip-sha1-in-want` capability, such as `https://git.ffmpeg.org/ffmpeg.git`.
-I can't figure out how to tell if a git remote has this capability before trying and failing a `git fetch`.
-Somehow `git submodule update` knows how to do it.
-Maybe it's time to read the source.
 - [x] Configuration information stored in a file `.git-vendor-config` in your repo.
 Automatically gets edited as appropriate while maintaining formatting and comments.
     - [x] Convenient command to support removing vendored content.
     - [x] Convenient command to support renaming/moving local vendored content.